 Consulting and development

-Fairbiotea has arisen because of the fact that there is usually little knowledge about organic farming, quality management and sustainability in China's organic certified tea gardens.
-In most of the Chinese organic tea gardens there is a great need for advice regarding their sustainable development according to European laws and standards.
+Fairbiotea came into being due to the fact that there is usually little knowledge about organic farming, quality management and sustainability in China's organic certified tea gardens.
+In most of the Chinese organic tea gardens, there is a great need for advice regarding their sustainable development according to European laws and standards.

 Moreover, European retailers and consumers hardly know anything about the real situation in the organic tea gardens.
 Fairbiotea wants to close these information gaps through advice and honest reporting and to actively support sustainable development in China and Europe.

-In addition, there is an urgent need for organic consultancy and organic farming organisations in China, which even after more than 20 years of organic farming still do not exist there with the desired professionalism with regard to EU standards.
+In addition, organic advisory centres and organic farming associations are urgently needed in China, which, after more than 30 years of organic farming, unfortunately still do not exist there with the desired professionalism with regard to EU standards.

 Fairbiotea advises the management in the companies and the managers then pass on their knowledge to the employees.
 A professional company training is not guaranteed.
 Fairbiotea creates development plans that serve the tea gardens as a basis for a sustainable development.